-Over the years we have worked with several software companies that use Scrum alongside Pulse.
-Recently SAFe has also appeared in some discussions with potential customers as an alternative to Pulse.
+Over the years we have worked with several software companies that use Scrum alongside Parmatur Pulse.
+Recently SAFe has also appeared in some discussions with potential customers as an alternative to Parmatur Pulse.
 I can now see the same problems in all these Scrum-companies.
-These are problems we have never encountered with Pulse.
+These are problems we have never encountered with Parmatur Pulse.
 It has made me dig deeper and compile my own conclusions and opinions.
 What is happening in the companies that use Scrum and why has SAFe appeared on the scene?

 “You are not supposed to feel safe in product development.
 It’s your job as engineers to deal with uncertainty and risks involved.”

 In Scrum, various competencies needed to develop functionality are co-located, such as software developers, testers and engineers.
 Over time, the Scrum teams have become permanent, based on the Scrum recommendation and maybe also convenience.
 If you put a group of people together it will be difficult to after some time move someone out.
 And people who work in permanent and self-organizing teams usually enjoy it.
 But the teams are small and their deliveries thus become vertical slices of functionality, not an integrated product.

 Problems with organizing development work in this way will become apparent after a while.
 With vertical slices of functionality, the team will preferably work with incremental product development.
 They add functionality to their existing code.
 Stories can be broken down into tasks by a product owner and be put into a task management system, where team members will pick their next task without having to communicate with each other.
 Everyone then knows what needs to be done.
 This may sound great, but it means that the same product will be invented time and time again (incremental improvements and product care).
 How much new value does this create for the company?